Liquidators appointed to Pamela Scott and Richard Alan stores

 Fashion outlets challenged by changes in shopping habits and Covid-19 pandemic

-The Pamela Scott store on Grafton Street in Dublin among the shops affected.
-Photograph: Dara Mac Dónaill/The Irish Times
+The Pamela Scott store on Grafton Street in Dublin is among the shops affected.
+Photograph: Crispin Rodwell

-The High Court has appointed provisional liquidators to two related companies that operate 13 fashion retail stores in Ireland.
+The High Court has appointed provisional liquidators to two related companies that operate 13 Pamela Scott and Richard Alan retail stores across the Republic.

-The two firms are both owned by Dublin registered Flairline Fashion Ltd and employ 104 people.
+The two companies are both owned by Dublin-registered Flairline Fashion Ltd and employ 104 people.

 Their difficulties have been exacerbated as a result of the Covid-19 pandemic, and the firms are now insolvent and cannot continue to trade, they said.